rapid7/metasploit-framework/What-does-my-Rex::Proto::SMB-Error-mean?.md

 * **STATUS_BAD_NETWORK_NAME**

 Invalid SMB share datastore option.
+Or, in Local Security Settings, you should probably set Network access:Sharing and security model for local accounts to "Local users authenticate as themselves".

 * **STATUS_LOGON_TYPE_NOT_GRANTED**

-On Windows, in Local Security Settings, Network access:Sharing and security model for local accounts to "Local users authenticate as themselves"
+On Windows, in Local Security Settings, Network access:Sharing and security model for local accounts to "Local users authenticate as themselves".